alekseyl/nested_select/test/README.md

 Models relations and combinations to test

-# Has some
+# Has_* some
 User has_many user_profiles, UserProfile has_many avatars

+# Reminder
 Rem.
-I'm always freaking googling everytime I need to run single test so I'll just keep it here:
+I'm always freaking googling everytime I need to run a single test so I'll just keep it here:

 ```ruby
 bundle exec ruby -Itest test/test_through_reflections.rb